OpenNebula/website/content/product/cloud_cluster_provisioning/hci_cluster_provisions/aws_cluster_ceph.md

 * **AWS VPC**: it creates an isolated virtual network for all the deployed resources.
 There are some limits in the number of VPC that can be requested by the user, please refer to [this link](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html) for more information.
 * **AWS subnet**: it allows communication between VMs that are running in the provisioned Hosts.
 * **AWS internet gateway**: it allows VMs to have public connectivity over Internet.
-* **AWS security group**: by default all the traffic is allowed, but custom security rules can be defined by the user to allow only specific traffic to the VMs.
+* **AWS security group**: by default all the traffic is allowed but custom security rules can be defined by the user to allow only specific traffic to the VMs.

 ![image_cluster_ceph](/images/aws_ceph_deployment.png)

 ## AWS HCI Cluster Definition

-To create a HCI Cluster in Amazon AWS cloud you need to input the following information:
+To create an HCI Cluster in Amazon AWS cloud you need to input the following information:

 | Input Name                   | Default   | Description                                                  |
 |------------------------------|-----------|--------------------------------------------------------------|